-The rights of children who are considered part of a minority are often violated, notably by acts of discrimination, racism, and non recognition.
-Children of minorities face many barriers to enjoy and exercise their rights.
+The rights of children who are considered part of a minority are often violated, notably by acts of discrimination, racism, and non-recognition.
+Children of minorities face many barriers to enjoying and exercising their rights.

 While non-discrimination is a widely recognized right of children, LGBTQ children and youth often face severe discrimination from their families, communities, and even the government.